Khushi-Nigam/Khushi-Nigam/README.md

 Welcome to my GitHub profile!
 I'm Khushi, a passionate developer who loves exploring new technologies and building innovative projects.
 Here's a bit more about me:

 ## 🚀 About Me
-- 👋 Hi, I’m @Khushi-Nigam
+- 👋 Hi, I’m Khushi-Nigam
 - 👀 I have experience working as a contributor for GSSOC Extd'24
 - 🌱 I am a Data Science Aspirant.
 - 💞️ I am currently working with several Python libraries and data visualization tools.